 You must inform Pole Intentions of any changes to your medical condition at each class.
 It is your discretion to participate in the fitness class knowing it contains different levels of physical exercise.
 Pole Intentions does not take the responsibility to supply crash mats to the poles provided, members may use the poles without crash mats at their own risk and pole Intentions take no responsibility for any accidents incurred whilst using a pole without a mat.

 Payment is to be taken before the class takes place.

 If you are late to a class you must ensure you sort payment with the staff as soon as you arrive.
 If you need to miss a class please give us at least 24 hours’ notice, then we can offer your place out to someone on the waiting list.

-If a block booking is paid it will be for consecutive weeks only, we do not offer refunds for illness or missed classes that drop within the consecutive week allocated to your block booking payment.
+We do not offer refunds for illness or missed classes that drop within your payment plan we ask that you reschedule to a class where there is available spaces.
 Pole Intentions reserves the right to refuse entry to the studio for any reason.
 In the event of bad weather there will be notices placed on our social media pages.

 For courses/workshops the class fee or deposit must be paid at time of booking and the balance of the class / course must be paid at least 1 week in advance of the date of booking.
 In the event of cancellation payments made are non-refundable

 It is the sole responsibility of every student to inform the instructor of any recent sickness, injury or reason that they cannot train or exercise.
 If you injure yourself in class no matter how minor it maybe, it is very important to tell your instructor straight away.
 People believed to be under the influence of alcohol or drugs will be asked to leave classes IMMEDIATELY.